pridom1118/SSLab/README.md

 # SSLab
-Covers System Programming (2019-2), Operating Systems (2022-1), and hopefully Embedded System Programming (4-1).
+Covers System Programming (2019-2), Operating Systems (2022-1), and Embedded System Software (2023-1).

 Uploads assignments and exercises for the classes. <br>
 Visit http://sslab.konkuk.ac.kr for more. <br>